cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.9.4 (2019-11-25) =
+* Solved a minor undefined index issue that showed with some ajax responses

+= 6.9.3 (2019-11-23) =
+* Fixed a bug: reviewer names containing Cyrillic characters broke the XML feed.
+This has been fixed now.

+= 6.9.2 (2019-11-22) =
+* Added support for case-sensitive rules

+= 6.9.1 (2019-11-22) =
+* Added support for adding multiple additional image nodes for Skroutz feeds
+* WooCommerce started adding a v parameter to the URL's which caused the Facebook pixel to break for parent variable products.
+This has been fixed.

+= 6.9.0 (2019-11-21) =
+* Fixed a bug: include only filters for product tags using "contains" was not working.
+This has been fixed now.

+= 6.8.9 (2019-11-20) =
+* Added the author attribute so one can add the author information to feeds or create filter and rules on it.

+= 6.8.8 (2019-11-18) =
+* Minor change to product tag space attribute
+* Fixed a bug: Shipping cost implementation for table rate zones was not working.
+This has been fixed now.

+= 6.8.7 (2019-11-17) =
+* Added a force activate all feeds option

+= 6.8.6 (2019-11-15) =
+* Fixed a WPML / WCML caching issue
+* Tested for Wordpress 5.3 compatibility

+= 6.8.5 (2019-11-15) =
+* Added WPML / WCML support for the regular and sale price support

 = 6.8.4 (2019-11-13) =
 * Added an attribute (Product Tags Space) containing the product tags separated by a space and comma